Illuminousity/ROS/README.md

 # Remarks

 - You may need to run `start-xming.bat` everytime you restart your PC, this is because XLaunch doesn't start automatically on boot.
+(You can set this to boot on launch)

 - Ensure the Docker Desktop / Docker Engine is started before attempting to run the `.bat` files, not starting Docker Desktop will lead to arbritrary error messages.